Different Types of Protein Powders and Their Benefits

 - Reduces LDL cholesterol (the bad cholesterol)

-- Helps improve the absorption of nutrients from other foods.
+- It helps improve the absorption of nutrients from other foods.

-- Has higher levels of phytoestrogens, which increases estrogen production.
+- It has higher levels of phytoestrogens, which increases estrogen production.

 - Soy protein is harder for the body to digest.

 Hemp is the second most popular form of plant-based protein powder.

 It’s considered a complete protein – meaning it contains all eight amino acids – making it another ideal candidate for vegetarians and vegans.